masonproffitt/uproot-tutorial/_episodes/05-columnar-analysis.md

 - "What are its advantages over row-based analysis?"
 - "How do I perform selections and operations on columns?"
 objectives:
-- ""
+- "Count items passing some selection criteria."
+- "Apply selection criteria to get passing events/objects."
+- "Plot different selections for comparison."
 keypoints:
+- "Selections are created by comparisons on arrays and are represented by masks (arrays of Boolean values)."
+- "Selections are applied by acting like a mask is an array index."
-- "Avoid for loops whenever possible in analysis (especially in Python)."
+- "Avoid `for` loops whenever possible in analysis (especially in Python)."
 ---

 uproot is designed for columnar analysis, which means performing operations on entire columns (branches) at a time, rather than operating on every event individually.